mefengl/what-i-read/README.md

 https://www.stilldrinking.org/ai-is-not-the-problem, developers are just another level of knowledge engine.
 It used to be google, now it's chatgpt.

 https://meltingasphalt.com/a-codebase-is-an-organism - such a good article, such a great metaphor

+https://koliber.com/articles/o-zero , it's like bringing zero back to the world of algorithms